TheMich157/-FireGuard-Antivirus/README.md

    ```bash
    python fireguard.py
    ```
    The first run asks you to register or log in.
-Credentials are stored in `license.json` and used for all API calls.
+A license key is generated during registration and saved to `license.json`.
+On login, the key is copied to your clipboard for convenience.

 ### Building a Windows executable
 ```bash